devans10/terraform-provider-flash/website/src/content/Pure Storage Provider/_index.md

 ---
-title: "Flash Provider"
+title: "Provider"
 date: 2019-03-22T20:49:09-04:00
-lastmod: 2019-05-04T09:33:09-04:00
+lastmod: 2019-05-07T09:33:09-04:00
 draft: false
 description: ""
 weight: 2
 ---

-The Pure Storage provider is used to interact with the resources supported by the Pure Storage FlashArray.
+The provider is used to interact with the resources supported by the Pure Storage FlashArray.
 The provider needs to be configured with the proper credentials before it can be used.

 ## Example Usage